yuliapi/ipCook/_posts/2018-08-14-milk&choco-jelly.md

 - dark(milk) chocolate: 50 g
 ---

 1. Soak gelatinte in some amount of milk(apx.
-10 min)
+10 min).
 2. Melt sugar (chocolate) in rest of the milk.
 3. Add geletine, heat until fully dissolve, dont boil
 4. Pour the mixture into.
 Chill  in the fridge till firm.